sfeed_curses is a curses UI front-end for sfeed.

 The above screenshot shows the included sfeed_content shellscript which uses the lynx text-browser to convert HTML to plain-text.
 It pipes the formatted plain-text to the user $PAGER (or "less").
 Of course the script can be easily changed to use a different browser like w3m, links, dillo or webdump.

-It's easy to modify the colorscheme by changing the macros in the source-code.
-On the left a TempleOS-like colorscheme on the right a newsboat-like colorscheme.
-The README file contains the macros for these schemes.
+It's easy to modify the color-theme by changing the macros in the source-code or set a predefined theme at compile-time.
+The README file contains information how to set a theme.
+On the left a TempleOS-like color-theme on the right a newsboat-like colorscheme.

 git clone git://git.codemadness.org/sfeed_curses